SushmitaTalla/AI-Powered-Real-time-Cyber-threat-detection/README.md

 ### 4. Two-Phase Architecture Optimization

-Designing an effective handoff between the binary classification phase and the multi-class classification phase required careful consideration.
-The system needed to minimize false negatives in Phase 1 (missing attacks) while ensuring Phase 2 could accurately classify the specific attack types without being overwhelmed by false positives from Phase 1.
+Designing an effective handoff between the autoencoder-based anomaly detection phase and the Random Forest classification phase required careful consideration.
+The system needed to set an appropriate reconstruction error threshold in Phase 1 to minimize false negatives (missing attacks) while ensuring Phase 2 could accurately classify the specific attack types without being overwhelmed by false positives from Phase 1.

-### 5. Autoencoder Design for Attack Classification
+### 5. Autoencoder Design for Anomaly Detection

-Configuring the autoencoder architecture for optimal attack classification presented challenges in determining the appropriate encoding dimension, number of layers, activation functions, and loss functions.
-The model needed to learn sufficiently distinct representations for different attack types while remaining robust to variations within each attack category.
+Configuring the autoencoder architecture for optimal attack detection presented challenges in determining the appropriate encoding dimension, number of layers, activation functions, and reconstruction loss functions.
+The model needed to learn robust representations of benign traffic patterns while remaining sensitive enough to detect various types of attacks as anomalies based on reconstruction error.

+### 6. Random Forest Optimization for Attack Classification

+Tuning the Random Forest classifier required careful selection of hyperparameters including the number of trees, maximum depth, minimum samples per leaf, and feature subset size.
+The model needed to achieve high multi-class classification accuracy across diverse attack types while maintaining computational efficiency for real-time operation.

-### 6. Real-Time Performance Requirements
+### 7. Real-Time Performance Requirements

 Balancing model complexity with inference speed was critical for real-time deployment.
-While more complex models might achieve higher accuracy, they could introduce unacceptable latency in processing network traffic, making the system impractical for production use.
+The autoencoder's forward pass for anomaly detection and the Random Forest's ensemble prediction both needed to operate within acceptable latency bounds to process high-volume network traffic without introducing bottlenecks.

-### 7. Evaluation and Validation
+### 8. Evaluation and Validation

 Establishing appropriate evaluation metrics and validation strategies that accurately reflected real-world operational conditions was challenging.
 Standard accuracy metrics could be misleading in the context of imbalanced threat detection, requiring focus on precision-recall tradeoffs and cost-sensitive evaluation frameworks.